 How effective is your internal communication?
-You need to identify problem areas, set goals and align them with business objectives, use the latest technology, select internal champions, and – of course – invest in your content.
+To improve your internal communication, you need to identify problem areas, set goals, and align them with your business objectives.
+You also need to use the latest technology, select internal champions, and – of course – invest in your content.

 A decade back, internal communication was limited to announcements by senior management.
 However, an increasing number of companies are beginning to realize that the scope of communication needs to be far broader.
 It needs to be interactive and encompass your employees’ voices.